CreativePeoplePlace/People-Place/README.md

 ## Planned Features

-* Create a page template that provides iframe embedding
 * Automatic updates via GitHub or we will host it on wp.org
-* Dated snapshots and slider to browse the snapshots
-* Help screen and plugin settings for additional customisation
+* Help screen and plugin settings for additional customisation (turn off snapshots)
-* A shortcode parameter to disable caching
-* A shortcode parameter to pick default categories
+* A shortcode parameter to pick default categories for the embed
+* A new default look for the shortcode/embed

 ## Changelog